KoukeNeko/doeshing_one_2026/README.md

 ## 📝 Content Authoring

-- **Blog posts:** Stored in Supabase via Prisma.
+- **Blog posts:** Stored in PostgreSQL via Prisma.
 Use the `/api/blog` endpoints or Prisma Studio to create entries.
 Markdown in the `content` column is rendered with typographic enhancements, Shiki-powered code blocks, and automatic table of contents generation.
 - **Projects:** Add `.md` or `.mdx` files to `content/projects/`.
 Frontmatter supports `{ title, description, tags, image, github, demo, date, featured, status }`.
 Content is processed through unified/remark/rehype for typography, code highlighting, and TOC data.

 ## 🔌 API Endpoints